Harry-Waterman/def-acc-logiq/Harbour/README.md

 These are used to configure `NEO4J_AUTH` in the format `${NEO4J_USERNAME}/${NEO4J_PASSWORD}`.

+## Services

+Harbour includes three services:

+1. **Neo4j Database**: Graph database for storing email data
+2. **NeoDash Dashboard**: Visualization dashboard for Neo4j
+3. **API Server**: REST API for receiving data from Chrome extension

 ## Accessing the UIs

-Once the Docker stack is running, you can access two user interfaces:
+Once the Docker stack is running, you can access the following interfaces:

 ### Neo4j Browser
 - **URL**: `http://localhost:7474`